NB: this article contains a mild spoiler for Oblivion.

 If there's one thing that keeps would-be invaders from attacking our planet every week, it's the vastness of space itself.
 With scientists suggesting that even the nearest habitable planets are several light years away, only the most highly advanced civilisations would have a chance of reaching us - for its own part, NASA's currently trying to prove that it's possible to build a faster-than-light warp engine.

-This brings us to a less common yet intriguing type of alien visitation in cinema - the mechanical.
+This brings us to a less common yet intriguing type of alien visitation in movie theater - the mechanical.
 Kronos, directed by B-movie maestro Kurt Neumann and released in 1957, sees a machine invade Earth to rob it of electrical energy, which it uses to grow into ever greater size.
 Even dropping an atom bomb on it merely makes its hulking proportions increase, until it's stomping on cities and terrorising the populace.

-Kronos himself is a simple special effect, consisting of little more than two black boxes stacked on top of each other - which makes sense, given that the whole film was shot in two weeks.
+Kronos himself is a simple special effect, consisting of little more than two black boxes stacked on top of each other - which makes sense, given that the whole movie was shot in two weeks.
 In spite of this, the idea behind Kronos is a thought-provoking one - if aliens couldn't visit us in person, wouldn't they send artificially-intelligent machines to do the job instead?

 The idea of an alien planet-killing machine was compelling enough to become the basis of a Star Trek: The Original Series episode 10 years later (The Doomsday Machine), and elements of it even come into play in this year's Oblivion.
 Stories such as these posit the idea that, if aliens do come visiting, they may take the form of AI devices rather than almond-eyed humanoids.